shahinvaseghi/invpro/production/README.md

 - `PersonForm`: Create and edit personnel records with username sync checkbox feature and multi-select for company units.
 Does not include `public_code` field (auto-generated).
 - `MachineForm`: Create and edit machine records with work center assignment, specifications, and maintenance tracking.
 Does not include `public_code` field (auto-generated).
+- `WorkLineForm`: Create and edit work lines with optional warehouse assignment (if inventory module is installed), personnel and machines ManyToMany fields.
+Does not include `public_code` field (auto-generated).
 - `BOMForm`: Create and edit BOM headers with cascading filters for finished item selection (Type → Category → Subcategory → Item).
 Includes version, description, notes, active flag, and status fields.
 - `BOMMaterialLineForm`: Form for individual BOM material lines with cascading filters for material selection.
 Includes material type (FK to ItemType), category/subcategory filters (UI-only), material item, quantity, unit (CharField), scrap allowance, optional flag (BooleanField in form, stores as 0/1), and description.
 Auto-sets material_type from material_item if not provided.
 - `BOMMaterialLineFormSet`: Django inline formset factory for managing multiple material lines within a BOM.
 Supports dynamic add/remove of lines with minimum 1 line validation.
 Shows 1 empty form initially (extra=1).